-Ryll et al. have classified the reactions in their model according to the literature support for them.
+Original function Proposed modification Reconstructed function $erb11 \text{ AND (pip3 OR pi34p2)} \rightarrow vav2$ $erb11 \rightarrow vav2$ ${ m erb11} ightarrow { m vav2}$ $sos1_eps8_e3b1 \rightarrow rac_cdc42$ REMOVE $sos1_eps8_e3b1 \rightarrow rac_cdc42$ erb11 AND csrc \rightarrow stat3 REMOVE REMOVE $mk2 \rightarrow hsp27$ REMOVE REMOVE for them.
 The least reliable categories included those reactions that had evidence under different stimulations than IL-1/6.
 Hence, we thought to improve the fit of the model by learning the logic of these reactions (focusing on a subset of those that have at least two inputs) in addition to the 11 unknown ones.
-Overall, we applied our framework to learn the logic of 26 reactions, amounting to a search space of 2^{60} models.
+Overall, we applied our framework to learn the logic of 27 reactions, amounting to a search space of 2^{60} models.
 Among the solutions obtained, we chose the one that is closest (in terms of the number of identical gates) to the original model.
 By modifying two reactions (removing one and changing another from AND to OR), the algorithm managed to find a solution with a slightly better fit to the data: 106 of the points agreed with the experimental measurements (90%).
+We note that these two modifications are not included in the set of modifications suggested by Ryll et al. and require further study.
+When running the algorithm with the alternative secondary objective, 21 of the 27 reactions were set to constant values, demonstrating yet again the potentially large size of the solution space given current data.